 Third, you must prove the other driver’s breach of duty was the cause of the accident.
 And finally, you must establish that you were left with actual damages, such as bodily injury or damage to your vehicle as a result of the accident.
 By establishing that negligence was the primary cause of the accident, you may be able to recover damages for lost wages, medical expenses, vehicle repairs, among others through a personal injury lawsuit.
 An experienced Shreveport car accident attorney like Joey Greenwald can help you establish negligence in your case.

 What Should I Do If I Am Injured As A Result Of A Collision?

 While it may seem like overkill, you should, if at all necessary, go to the hospital and have a doctor look at your situation.
 Remember, even in a low-speed collision, you can suffer a serious injury including broken bones or whiplash.
 Otherwise, if you do not do this, you may run into issues later on when your body has recovered from shock and can finally sense the injuries.

 Before you do anything, it’s important to collect all the evidence you are able to from the scene of the accident, along with filing a police report.
 Then, seek immediate medical attention if you believe you have been injured as a result of your car accident.
-After you have recovered from any immediate injuries, please contact our experienced personal injury attorney at Greenwald Law Firm today for a free consultation concerning your important matters.
+After you have recovered from any immediate injuries, please contact our experienced Shreveport personal injury attorney at Greenwald Law Firm today for a free consultation concerning your important matters.
 Remember to NEVER talk to the other person’s insurance company before speaking to a lawyer because they will use all your own words against you later in court if your case takes that route.